Palette-Pickers/paint-mixer/README.md

 ## How It Works

-Paint Mixer utilizes a combination of libraries and custom utility functions to simulate paint mixing.
+Paint Mixer utilizes a combination of hooks, libraries, and custom utility functions to simulate paint mixing.
 Here's a brief overview of how it works:

 1. **Color Selection and Conversion**:
    - Colors are selected using a color picker, which returns colors in HSVa format.
    - These colors are then converted to RGBa format using the `hsvaToRgba` and `hsvaToRgbaString` functions from the `@uiw/color-convert` library.

 2. **Color Mixing**:
    - The mixing engine uses the `mixbox` library to simulate the way paint mixes in the real world.
-Paints get their color from pigments, and mixbox predicts their mixing behavior by using the Kubelka–Munk model, not a simple subtractive color model.
+Unlike a simple subtractive color model, the mixbox library uses the Kubelka–Munk model, predicting the behavior of paints based on pigments.
-   - Each color in the mix is converted to a latent color space, mixed according to the specified parts, and then converted back to RGBa format.
+   - The `useColorMixing` hook abstracts the process where each color in the mix is converted to a latent color space, mixed according to the specified parts, and then converted back to RGBa format.

 3. **Color Matching**:
-   - The `deltaE94` function from the `colorConversion` utility is used to calculate the color difference between the mixed color and the target color.
+   - The `useColorMatching` hook utilizes the `deltaE94` function from the `colorConversion` utility to determine the color difference between the mixed color and the target color.
    - This difference is then converted to a match percentage, which is displayed to the user.

 4. **Palette Management**:
-   - The palette is managed using the React state, with each color in the palette represented as an object containing its RGBa string, label, parts in the mix, and optionally a recipe of colors used to create it.
+   - The `usePalette` hook manages the palette using the React state.
+Each color in the palette is represented as an object containing its RGBa string, label, parts in the mix, and optionally a recipe of colors used to create it.

 5. **Color Naming**:
-   - The `fetchColorName` function is used to fetch a name for a color based on its hex value from the `color-name-list` library.
+   - The `useColorNaming` hook uses the `fetchColorName` function to fetch a name for a color based on its hex value, leveraging the `color-name-list` library.

 6. **Local Storage**:
-   - The palette is saved to local storage, so it persists across browser sessions.
+   - The `useLocalStorage` hook ensures the palette is saved to and loaded from local storage, allowing it to persist across browser sessions.

 ## Contributing